 - Examine the receipt versus the credit card.
-If your staff have concerns about the credit card, they can check the receipt to see if it has different information than what appears on the card.
-Staff can check to see that the cardholder’s name, the signature on the card and the final four digits on the account number match the receipt.
+If your staff have concerns about the credit card, they can check the receipt.
+You can see that the cardholder’s name, signature on the card, final four digits match the receipt.

 4. Delivery Confirmation

 A simple way you can prevent friendly fraud is to implement delivery confirmation systems throughout your business.
-This way, whenever someone tries to claim that they didn’t purchase the product, you can come right back with the delivery confirmation that shows it was delivered to their residence.
+This way, whenever someone tries to claim that they didn’t purchase the product, you can provide clear delivery confirmation.
 With the proof that the package was delivered to their home, the fraudsters claim that they didn’t order the product or that they never received it will fall flat.

 Maintaining Your Business’s Reputation

-One of the most significant benefits of implementing steps against credit card fraud is its ability to help you maintain a strong business reputation in your community.
+One of the most significant benefits of implementing steps against credit card fraud is it maintains a strong business reputation.
 If you are constantly running into credit card fraud, consumers may be wary of spending money in your store.
-Additionally, other businesses or potential partners may not want to work with your business if you’re constantly running into fraud issues.
+Additionally, other businesses may not want to work with you if you’re constantly running into fraud issues.
 Credit card fraud can harm your company’s financial stability and make you appear less professional.